 Codebase stewardship is what we call the way we support public code codebase communities as they aim and work to meet the Standard for Public Code.
 Our approach of relating to the codebase community from the position of being stewards is highly intentional.
 We have no ambition in claiming ownership of or running a codebase, but rather our goal is to help the community be successful in what they want to achieve.
 Thus, our approach is more similar to a coach, mentor or advisor rather than a hands-on developer or project manager.
 Sometimes we act as a neutral party that can arbitrate on issues that the community escalates to us.

-If you want to learn more on how to explain codebase stewardship, see this activity for that.
+You can get an overview of the codebase stewardship process from the lifecycle diagram.
+If you want to learn more on how to explain stewardship, see this activity for that.

 Our main line of work